SyneRBI/SIRF-SuperBuild/docker/README.md

 ## Notes

-- Tests can be run as follows:
+- Tests of SIRF and other installed packages can be run as follows:
 ```bash
 (py2) sirf:~$ sudo -Hu jovyan bash --login -c /devel/test.sh
 ```